slsa-framework/slsa-policy/README.md

 ### What is slsa-policy?

 slsa-policy is a Go library, a CLI and a set of GitHub Actions to implement source-to-deployment policies across an organization.
-The policy provides the fllowing guarantees:
+The policy provides the following guarantees:

 1. Containers (builds) are protected against tampering across the SDLC
-2. Containers (builds) are bounds to a set of privileges, the same way that OS processes are restricted to a set of running privilages.In cloud environments, permissions are defined via IAM and are associated with Service Accounts (SAs) by the policy.
+2. Containers (builds) are bounds to a set of privileges, the same way that OS processes are restricted to a set of running privilages.
+In cloud environments, permissions are defined via IAM and are associated with Service Accounts (SAs) by the policy.
 For more details on the design, see [Technical design](#technical-design).

 ## Setup